Buying a grave

 Fees and charges

-Fees and charges price list - our current fees and charges for burials, graves, cremations and memorials
+Fees and charges price list from 1 April 2019 (PDF) - our current fees and charges for burials, graves, cremations and memorials

 Write to us: Bereavement Services, Leicester City Council, Gilroes Crematorium, Groby Road, LE3 9QG